kawpuh/nnlispy/README.md

 The original python2 implementation can be found [here](https://github.com/mnielsen/neural-networks-and-deep-learning)

+The easiest way I could to get my hands on the MNIST dataset was from [Kaggle](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)

 # Thoughts
 - lazy evaluation and easy concurrency with pmap is nice
 - core.matrix with the vectorz implementation is fast